 Unpaid Residence Life fees are a debt owed by the student to the college.
 The college may take all lawful measures to collect the debt.
-The college may prevent a student from registering for classes for from receiving final transcripts if the student has outstanding debt to the college.
-If the residential student fails to timely pay fees, the college will charge the student 1.5 percent monthly interest, or the maximum interest allowed by law, whichever is less, for each month in which the fees remain unpaid.
-The college may terminate a Residence Life contract if a student fails to pay required fees by the due date.
+The college may prevent a student from registering for classes or from receiving final transcripts if the student has outstanding debt to the college.
+If the residential student fails to pay fees timely, the college will charge the student 1.5 percent monthly interest, or the maximum interest allowed by law, whichever is less, for each month the fees remain unpaid.
+The college may terminate a Residence Life contract if a student fails to pay the required fees by the due date.